 The Mevlevi Order spread during the Ottoman period, however, their practice was banned in 1925 soon after Turkey gained its independence from the Ottomans and became a republic.
 During this period, the whirling dervishes were viewed with suspicion and their tradition was forced to go underground.
 It wasn’t until 1954 that Sufi dervishes were given partial rights to perform in public again; this was primarily done as a draw for visitors to Turkey.

 Today the Sema Ceremony is a part of the Masterpieces of the Oral and Intangible Heritage of Humanity by UNESCO.
 With over 800 years of heritage, the tradition is regarded an important piece of Turkey’s heritage and the ritual is taught by universities and cultural organizations as a way of preserving the history and transferring it on to the next generation.

 The dervish dress has a lot of symbolism behind it.
 Their white robes, known as tennure, are a symbol of death.
 Their long, black cloaks worn prior to the start of the ceremony are known as hırka and symbolize the grave.
 And lastly, the felt, brown hats known as kûlah orsikke, represents the tombstone.
 In short, their dress symbolizes the death of the ego on their quest to come closer to Allah.

-– Adult tickets are 60 Turkish Lira (about 30 U.S. dollars) and this includes refreshments.
+- Adult tickets are 60 Turkish Lira (about 30 U.S. dollars).
+Book your ticket here.